Part 3: Discover podcast videos

 return transcript

-Gotcha: proxies reduce IP blocking, but they introduce more network failures.
-A request now goes through your machine, the proxy service, a residential proxy host, YouTube, and back.
-SSL errors, timeouts, and blocked proxy IPs are expected.
+Proxies reduce IP blocking, but they introduce more network failures.
+A request now goes through your machine and the proxy service.
+Then it goes to a residential proxy host, YouTube, and back.
+Expect SSL errors, timeouts, and blocked proxy IPs.

-That gotcha is why the notebook loop is not enough.
-We need retries, observable progress, and a workflow that can continue after failures.
-That is the Temporal part in Part 4: Temporal motivation.
+Because of that gotcha, we can't rely on the notebook loop alone.
+We need retries, observable progress, and a workflow that can continue after failures, which is the Temporal part in Part 4: Temporal motivation.